Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

          Figure 4: Abstract of New Digital Identity Request

 Figure 5 shows the abstract representation of the message exchange sequence to request a new digital identity.
 A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/5_New-identity-sequence-diagram.svg).
+Review the links.

     ┌───────────┐      ┌───────────┐      ┌───────────┐      ┌───────────┐
     │Data       │      │User       │      │Authorizat.│      │Relying    │